 Valdosta State University administers a Freshman Residency Program which requires that all freshmen live on campus.
-To obtain an exemption from this requirement, a student must apply for exemption and meet one of the following criteria: (a) 30 semester hours of earned academic credit and sophomore status; (2) age 20 by September 30 of the current academic year; (3) married; (4) single parent; or (5) residing with parent(s), grandparent(s), or legal guardian within a 50 mile radius of Valdosta.
+To obtain an exemption from this requirement, a student must apply for exemption and meet one of the following criteria: (a) have officially completed two semesters of work beyond high school and have attained sophomore status; (2) age 20 by September 30 of the current academic year; (3) married; (4) single parent; or (5) residing with parent(s), grandparent(s), or legal guardian within a 50 mile radius of Valdosta.
 Exemption forms are available online: http://housing.valdosta.edu or at the Office of Housing and Residence Life, located on the 1st floor of Powell Hall East, telephone 229-333-5920.